bzani/touchdown-game/README.md

 # TOUCHDOWN

-Touchdown is a game written in C# along with the XNA framework.
+Touchdown is a game written in C# with the XNA framework.

 It implements the 2,5D visual game concept.
 This game consists in a very basic and funny Football game based simulation, in which we have to take the main player to the other side of the field.